devops-miami/aws_infra/README.md

 * network - networking items usually live outside of inidivual projects
 * service - service we are deploying

-## Setup Auth
-Create a new token in AWS console for terraform and aws cli
+## First Time Run
+*This section of the read me is dedicated to first time steps which do not need to be repeated.*

+This setup assumes you are beginning from a brand new AWS account.

+Login to aws and go to `IAM Identity Center`